GENERAL INFORMATION: 503-823-4000

 4. Whenever the responsible party believes that all violations listed in the first or any subsequent notice of violation have been corrected, they shall notify the Director.
 Upon receipt of such notice, the Director shall promptly schedule an inspection of the project and shall notify the responsible party if any violations remain uncorrected.

-5. When a project meets the conditions for charging an enforcement fee as described in this Section, the Director shall file a statement with the City Auditor that identifies the property, the amount of the monthly fee, and the date from which the charges are to begin.
-The Auditor shall then:
+5. When a project meets the conditions for charging an enforcement fee as described in this Section, the Director shall file a statement with the Revenue Division that identifies the property, the amount of the monthly fee, and the date from which the charges are to begin.
+The Revenue Division shall then:

 a.
 Notify the responsible party of the assessment of enforcement fees;